milesoberstadt/wifydra-esp-idf/README.md

 ## Flash
 If you have setup ESP-IDF, the easiest way is to use `idf.py flash`.

+You may get an error here if your selected ESP32 chips are different, running `idf.py set-target esp32c3` substituting your specifiic module.
+This should require another build before flashing.

 In case you don't want to setup whole ESP-IDF, you can use pre-build binaries included in [`build/`](build/) and flash them using [`esptool.py`](https://github.com/espressif/esptool) (requires Python).

 Example command (follow instructions in [esptool repo](https://github.com/espressif/esptool)):